s2131335/CUBRO/server/readme.md

 ### `/login`

-This is the api for loggin into the system.
+This is the api for logging into the system.
 Note that a user can only login if he/she has not logged in before.

 #### Request